Documentation forService Desk

 Below is a breakdown of the default columns reflected:

-By selecting the Columns icon, you can edit the columns in your view, add, delete, or return to default table view.
+Selecting the Columns icon allows you to edit the columns in your view, add, delete, or return to the default table view.

 Title Description